banner

 Air

-Like the airline industry, the cruise industry is acutely aware of concerns about air quality and emissions, and ACA member lines are taking steps to minimize their environmental impact.
-Alaska is the first cruise destination to partner with cruise lines to allow ships to plug in to local shoreside power while docked in communities with sufficient infrastructure.
+Alaska was also the first cruise destination to partner with cruise lines to allow ships to plug into local shoreside power while docked in communities with sufficient infrastructure.
 In Juneau, shore power is available at one dock, allowing the vessel moored there to reduce emissions by plugging into the city’s hydroelectric power.
-This practice, which results in a significant reduction in fuel emissions, is now being adopted by cruise ports around the world.
+This practice, which results in a significant reduction in fuel emissions, has been adopted by cruise ports around the world.